Großvenediger: Eastern Ascent

-The east ascent takes about eight hours, where one puts about 2,200 vertical meters behind him.
-Without a break, this could be achieved in around four hours.
+The east ascent takes about eight hours, where one puts about 2,200 vertical meters behind themselves.
+Without any break time, this could be achieved in around four hours.
 This is a light- to medium-difficulty high alpine tour.

 The starting point here is the Matreier Tauernhaus.
 From there you march on a gravel road to Innergschlöß to the Venedigerhaus (1691 m).
 After half an hour towards the end of the valley, a steep and very strenuous ascent follows.
 The route then meanders to the New Prager Hut (2796 m).
 The route then follows the glacier to the west, where extra caution is required due to the crevasses.
 The final ascent becomes very steep and the route goes to the summit ridge, which is becoming increasingly narrow.

 Southern Ascent

-The ascent from the Defreggerhaus is considered one of the easiest, although the risk of crevasses and the narrow ridge crossing to the summit should not be underestimated.
+The ascent from the Defreggerhaus is considered moderate, although the risk of crevasses and the narrow ridge crossing to the summit should not be underestimated.
 Due to the relatively 'easy' ascent, this is the most popular of the three common routes.

 Starting from the Defreggerhaus, the route goes north along the 'Moränenrückens' up to the 'Mullwitzaderl'.
 It follows an incline to the 'Rainertörl', continuing south below the Rainerhorn and going a bit steeper to the Rainertörl (3421 m).
 The way leads to the northwest, slightly rising to the steep ascent of the Venediger and finally reaches the broad shoulder and narrow ridge to the summit.

 All three climbs on the Großvenediger are technically not difficult, but the higher elements pose a risk, as they lead across a glacier terrain full of crevasses.
 Depending on the conditions, these are sometimes difficult to recognise and are also a danger in ski tours.